sakshi15108/lnast-doc/source/includes/_ntype.md

 In case (2), you know the variable name and the corresponding line number.
 In case (3), you know the variable name, the line number, and the charactrer position.
 In case (4), you are building LNAST from your HDL AST and you already have the Token.
-The toke should have line_number, positions, and string_view information.
+The toke should have line number, positions, and string_view information.

 ## Another Example
-If you don't care the string_view to be stored in the node, just leave it empty for set "foo" for it.
+If you don't care the string_view to be stored in the lnast node, just leave it empty for set "foo" for it.
 This is true for many of the operator node, for example, to build a node with type of assign.

 ```cpp
 // C++